-Interest rates are going up, which means savers are getting paid to hold cash in their bank accounts.
-However, this is hardly a home run scenario as inflation is running somewhere around 4% depending on which data points you are looking at, while the bank is paying you only 0.5%.
-Actually, this isn’t a home run; it’s a strikeout for most folks.
+Interest rates are still holding at the highest level in years, which means savers are getting paid to hold cash in their bank accounts.
+However, this is hardly a home run scenario as inflation is running somewhere around 3% depending on which data points you are looking at, while the bank is paying you anything from 0.5% - 5.0%, depending on your bank.
+Even at 5%, you’re only beating inflation by around 2% each year.
+This isn’t a home run; it’s a strikeout for most folks.

 However, there are two strategies any investor can use to create yield that far exceeds traditional avenues.
 These options strategies are covered calls and writing puts, and both can help you beat inflation.
 Keep in mind, both of these options strategies are inherently bullish, so your outlook for the stocks should be as well.